Aspirar/phaser-sample-games/README.md

 # phaser-sample-games
-A collection of games built to learn Phaser.
+A collection of games built to learn Phaser, using tutorials from across the web.